Debdipbanerjee/Bull-Cow-Game/README.md

 # Bull-Cow-Game
-Please Go Through Readme_first.txt file FIRST
+Please Go Through Readme_First.txt file FIRST

 Then Download Main.cpp, FBullCowGame.cpp, FBullCowGame.h
 Create A single project and ADD these files above in the same project.